technicallyawriter/portfolio-docs/content/_index.md

 ## The perils of technical writing

-I enjoy working in the middle of this spectrum, preferrably not too far to the right! &#128540;
+I enjoy working in the middle of this spectrum, preferrably not too far to the right, though! &#128540;

 {{< figure src="images/manuals.png" alt="An xkcd comic showing a line segment with a starting point in the middle titled 'Tools that need a manual.'
 To one side of the starting point are examples that increasingly 'Solve problems,' such as 'Tools that don't need a manual.'
 In the other direction are a series of points that increasingly 'Create problems,' such as 'Tools that need a manual but don't have one' and 'Tools whose manual starts with 'How to read this manual''." >}}